PradheepShrinivasan/PradheepShrinivasan.github.io/Link.md

 1. My favourite virtual machine manager for windows is [vmware player](http://www.vmware.com/products/player).
 Its must if you are going to try linux or any other operating system.
 2. [Virtual box](https://www.virtualbox.org/) is the only free virtual machine manager available for mac.
 I love it :).
 3. Resizing the virtual disks is very common as you could run out of space or as we make a mistake.
 Now worries this [blog](http://trivialproof.blogspot.ca/2011/01/resizing-virtualbox-virtual-hard-disk.html) gives you a step by step instructions of how to do it.
+4. The best guide to learning about time keeping in VM read [here](http://www.vmware.com/files/pdf/Timekeeping-In-VirtualMachines.pdf)

 ## Jekyll